 The band then asks Wyatt about strange sounds they heard in the acapella tracks of their latest song… and they want some answers.

-Wyatt’s answer is quite extreme, for he and the plane’s pilot strap on parachutes and jump off, leaving Du Jour to die in what is afterwards called an “accidental” plane crash.
+Wyatt’s answer is quite extreme: He straps on a parachute and jumps off the plane, leaving Du Jour to die in what media will refer to an “accidental” plane crash.
 This has actually happened in reality numerous times.
 Artists who start uncovering the darker side of the entertainment business, who ask too many questions, or worse, who plan to reveal these things to the public, are often dropped, publicly humiliated and scorned.
 And, as in Du Jour’s case, they are also sometimes killed for displaying such behavior.

 Du Jour was signed with the world’s biggest record label, Mega Records.
 We soon learn that the company is much more than a record label.